Wad Goals: Critical response

-Tony Sokol with Den of Geek, said "“Wad Goals” aims at too many targets and spends some time in the rough.
+Tony Sokol with Den of Geek, said "'Wad Goals' aims at too many targets and spends some time in the rough.
 The arc is timed out perfectly and Bart's corruption and redemption resonates.
 There are plenty of quick and subliminal visual gags, and the pacing altogether is quick.
 But it doesn't land as many solid laughs.
 The sex cult payoff is a little too pat, in spite of how unexpected it is.
 It's almost like a short cut.
 Maybe the problem is golf.
 It's not as exciting as even tennis.
 The Simpsons does a good job showing how it as one of the ultimate uneven playing fields, the commentary is pointed but the satire is just under par."
 He also gave the episode 3.5 out of 5 stars.

+John Schwarz of Bubbleblabber gave the episode an 8 out of 10.
+He highlighted the jokes and the performance of Stephen Root.
+He also thought it was ironic that an episode about protestors trying to shut down a golf course features the replacement of Dr. Hibbert's voice, which was precipitated by the George Floyd protests.

 Awards

-Animator Nik Ranieri won the Outstanding Individual Achievement In Animation award at the 73rd Primetime Creative Arts Emmy Awards as Lead Character Layout for the episode.
+Animator Nik Ranieri won the Primetime Emmy Award for Outstanding Individual Achievement in Animation at the 73rd Primetime Creative Arts Emmy Awards as Lead Character Layout for the episode.